siran/writing/posts/_drafts/Why the Integers Do Not Explode - Reconceptualizing the Riemann Hypothesis.md

 pseudo-random events, permitting hypothetical scenarios of "runaway" constructive interference (exploding error).

-In contrast, integers can be thought-of as being generated causally.
-We show that once the number line is reconceptualized as a deterministic superposition of prime frequencies —expressed through causal ordering— unbounded error is structurally impossible.
+In contrast, integers can be thought of as being generated causally.
+We show that once the number line is reconceptualized as a deterministic superposition of prime frequencies—expressed through causal ordering—unbounded error is structurally impossible.
 The conclusion is a physical resolution of the arithmetic problem: the integers do not explode because they are bound by their own generation.